Eloxatin; Oxaliplatin Injection

 - Numbness, tingling, or burning of the feet or hands or around the mouth or in the throat may happen with this drug.
 Cold temperatures can make it worse.
 Avoid cold food or drinks.
 Dress your child warmly and cover the skin if your child goes out in the cold.
 Wear socks or gloves if you have to touch cold objects like cold flooring or items in the refrigerator or freezer.

-- Some people may have nerve problems that cause trouble doing actions of normal living.
+- Some people may have nerve problems that cause problems with daily living.
 Sometimes, this may lead to long-lasting or life-threatening problems.
-Call the doctor right away if your child has burning, numbness, or tingling that bothers your child or causes problems with normal living.
+Call the doctor right away if your child has burning, numbness, or tingling that bothers your child or causes problems with daily living.
 Call the doctor right away if your child has problems walking, talking, swallowing, or saying words.
 Call the doctor right away if your child has eye pain, jaw tightness, a strange feeling in the tongue, or chest pressure.

 - A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with this drug.
 Call your doctor right away if you have signs like feeling confused, lowered alertness, change in eyesight, loss of eyesight, seizures, or very bad headache.